5 Open-Source Alternatives to Atlassian Confluence

 Wiki.js

-Wiki.js is a popular open-source wiki software which allows you to write documentation in Markdown, Visual Editor, and AsciiDoc.
+Wiki.js is a popular open-source wiki software that allows you to write documentation in Markdown, Visual Editor, and AsciiDoc.

 It is very appealing to the technical audience.